Quramy/tsuquyomi/README.md

 Alternatively, call the Ex command `:TsuquyomiReferences`.

+### Keyword search
+Call the Ex command `:TsuquyomiSearch {keyword}` to get the list of locations which contain the keyword.
+This command searches the keyword from opened or referenced files in your project.

 ### Show quickfix
 When a buffer is saved, Tsuquyomi checks syntax and semantics.
 And if it contains errors, Tsuquyomi shows them to Vim quickfix window.